 STEP # PROCESS 1.
 Making a complaint 1.
-In the first instance, a student should attempt to resolve the complaint informally with the staff member concerned or with his/her direct supervisor.
-2. If the complaint is not resolved, the staff member's supervising officer should refer the complaint to the National Director.
-3. All complaints shall be recorded on the Complaint Recording Form.
-2. Lodging a grievance 1.
-Once the complaint has been referred to the National Director, the student should formalise their complaint in writing.
+In the first instance, a student should attempt to resolve the complaint informally with the staff member concerned or with the staff member's direct supervisor.
+2. If the complaint is not resolved, the staff member's supervisor should refer the complaint to the National Director.
+3. All complaints shall be recorded on the Complaint Recording Form, located in the Institute office.
+2. Lodging a grievance Once the complaint has been referred to the National Director, the complainant should formalise their complaint in writing.
 This matter is now considered a grievance.
-Students should lodge a grievance with the Administration Officer.
-2. If the grievance is with the National Director, the letter should be referred to the Board of Management.
-3. 1.
+2. Complainants should lodge a grievance with the Student Administration Officer.
+If the grievance is with the National Director, the letter should be referred to the Board of Management.

+3. On-Going Grievance 1.
 If the matter is not resolved in writing or by telephone within ten (10) working days to the satisfaction of all parties, an appointment should be arranged with the complainant their support person, staff members directly involved in the grievance, the National Director and a representative from the Board of Management.
 This may be by face to face interview, online conference or by telephone.
 2. If, due to unforeseen circumstances (e.g. staff on leave), an investigation or conciliation cannot be concluded within ten working days, the National Director will keep the complainant informed of the status of the matter and the reasons for any delay.
 3. In the event of a grievance not being resolved internally, the complainant will be advised of external resources available to pursue the grievance further, including appeal mechanisms (if appropriate).
 4. The complainant will be provided with a written statement of the outcomes, including reasons for the decision, within a mutually agreeable timeframe.
 4. Access and Equity The National Director will ensure that Access and Equity issues have been addressed in relation to all client complaints.
 5. Staff All Montessori Institute staff must be aware of the process for student complaints and resolution procedures.
 Staff will be made aware of the process for complaints at time of induction.
 6. Review and Evaluation All recorded complaints are brought to the attention of Montessori Institute as part of the Montessori Institute Continuous Improvement Process and Review and Evaluation Process.
-7. Records A record of each complaint will be maintained in the relevant student or staff member file.
+7. Records A record of each complaint will be maintained in the relevant student or staff member file AU THORISED BY: ISSUED BY: Chair 09/03/ (C)(Overl 4n eke Oliver National Director